Mt Democrat, Mt Cameron, Mt Lincoln and Mt Bross

 avoiding a climb back up to the summit of Mt.
 Cameron.
 Then its 500 ft up to

 the summit of Mt.
-Bross on easy terrain.
-From the Bross summit rocks head
+Bross on easy terrain (currently summit

 basically south onto a narrow trail that skirts the right side of the